Last updated June 2025 | Words and photos by Vietnam Coracle | 122 comments

 A Guide to Daily Costs & How Much to Budget

-In this guide, I’ve outlined all the basic daily expenses for a motorbike road trip in Vietnam, followed by estimates of total daily costs.
+In this guide, I’ve outlined all basic daily expenses for a motorbike road trip in Vietnam, followed by estimates of total daily costs.
 This guide covers the most essential components of a road trip, from motorbike rental to accommodation, food and drink to gasoline.
 I’ve given a detailed summary of each major daily expense so that travellers can work out roughly how much to budget for a road trip in Vietnam.
 Bear in mind that prices in this guide are only approximate and, of course, subject to change.
-(For more useful resources, take a look at Related Posts.)
+For more useful resources like this, see Related Posts.
+And, if you enjoy this guide, please support the site or consider purchasing one of my Offline Guides & Maps from the shop.

 CONTENTS: